widzer31/tonalyzer/README.md

 ## How to use
 To use this web app, simply go to the directory where the project located, input "export FLASK_APP=View.py" and "flask run", and finally open "http://localhost:5000/" in your browser.

+Remember to modify the username and password for the ToneAnalyzer!!

 ## Sample input
 "YHack2017 is awesome!
 I really enjoy the event and I hope I can come next time!"